Museum Europäischer Kulturen: Museum for Folklore by the National Museums in Berlin /Prussian Cultural Heritage Foundation

 In connect to the political reunification of Germany the collections of the State Museums were brought together with the support of the Prussian Cultural Heritage Foundation.
-As part of the new orientation the separated museum inventories we initially unified into the “Museum für Volkskunde bei den Staatlichen Museen zu Berlin/Stiftung Preußischer Kulturbesitz” (Museum for Folklore by the National Museums in Berlin /Prussian Cultural Heritage Foundation).
+As part of the new orientation the separated museum inventories we initially unified into the "Museum für Volkskunde bei den Staatlichen Museen zu Berlin/Stiftung Preußischer Kulturbesitz" (Museum for Folklore by the National Museums in Berlin /Prussian Cultural Heritage Foundation).
 This complex organizational challenge triggered a wave of controversial contentual/conceptual discussions that entailed reconciling and compromising in regards to the prospective structure of the museum.
 The original idea from the Museum for Ethnology at the end of the 1980s for a new concept of a museum with a European direction was elaborated: the Europe Department and the Museum for Folklore would be consolidated into one new museum.

 Museum of European Cultures

 As a result, the Museum of European Cultures, with its new programmatic direction, was founded in 1999.
 This new founding took into account the present societal, political, and cultural developments in Europe.
-The Museum explored historical, cultural, and nationalistic borders between the “us” and the purportedly foreign “them”.
-The museum also documented and collected, within European context, international exchange processes of the every day life of European societies and its accompanying changes.
+The Museum explored historical, cultural, and nationalistic borders between the "us" and the purportedly foreign "them".
+The museum also documented and collected, within European context, international exchange processes of the everyday life of European societies and its accompanying changes.
 At the same time the museum busies itself with issues of the plural society in Germany, such as migrant movements, cultural diversity, its expression and societal effects, especially in urban settings.

 The museum moved its exhibits to the Dahlem Museums in 2011 in the Bruno-Paul Building in Arnimallee 25.
 The workshops, warehouse, and employee offices can still be found in the old exhibit rooms on Im Winkel 6/8.